Ralph Nelson: Early years

+Career

+After returning to Los Angeles, Nelson was an understudy for Leslie Howard as Hamlet at the Biltmore Theatre, and he later performed in that venue with a company headed by Alfred Lunt and Lynn Fontanne.
+He toured with them for six years, working as actor and stage manager.

 Before the war ended, he had a play on Broadway: "The Wind Is Ninety" ran from June to September 1945.
 Kirk Douglas was in the cast.

 Nelson directed the acclaimed episode "A World of His Own" of The Twilight Zone (he should not be confused with The Twilight Zone's production manager, Ralph W. Nelson).
 He also directed both the television and film versions of Rod Serling's Requiem for a Heavyweight.

+In 1958 Nelson directed The Nutcracker, on CBS, that network's only live color broadcast of the year.
+Time magazine said that he "kept the episodes sharp, the camera steady.
+Result: an overall sense of gaiety and space."

 He directed Charly, the 1968 film version of Flowers for Algernon, for which Cliff Robertson won an Academy Award, as well as several racially provocative films in the 1960s and early 1970s, including the Academy Award-winning Lilies of the Field, ...tick...tick...tick..., Christmas Lilies of the Field, The Wilby Conspiracy, and Soldier Blue.
 The starring role in "Lilies" led to Sidney Poitier winning the Academy Award for Best Actor.

 Nelson also directed the Cary Grant comedy Father Goose, the offbeat Soldier in the Rain with Jackie Gleason and Steve McQueen, the crime story Once a Thief, and Rita Hayworth's last film, The Wrath of God.
 He both directed, and briefly appeared in, Duel at Diablo, starring James Garner and Sidney Poitier.

 Nelson's other credits include several episodes of TV's Starsky & Hutch, the '70s camp horror classic Embryo, and A Hero Ain't Nothin' but a Sandwich.

 A television drama about mounting the live show of Requiem for a Heavyweight called The Man in the Funny Suit was made in 1960, with Nelson both writing and directing.
 Nelson, Serling, Red Skelton, Keenan Wynn and Ed Wynn appeared in it as themselves.

 He returned to TV in the late 1970s with a string of TV movies, including a sequel to Lilies of the Field called Christmas Lilies of the Field which starred Billy Dee Williams, Maria Schell, and Fay Hauser.

 Death

-He died in 1987 in Santa Monica, California at the age of 71.
+He died of complications of cancer in his lung and brain on December 21, 1987, at Care West hospice in Santa Monica, California, aged 71.

+Recognition

+In 1957 Nelson received an Emmy Award for Best Director for his work on Requiem for a Heavyweight.
+In 1964, Nelson was nominated for the Academy Award for Best Picture for producing his 1963 film, Lilies of the Field.